Profitbase/PowerBI-visuals-FinancialReportingMatrix/README.md

 ![Income Statement](assets/Demo_Screenshot.PNG)

 ## Have questions or need help?

+To read the docs and explore features, please visit our [Wiki](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/wiki).
 Please submit an [issue](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/issues) and we'll help you as quickly as we can.

 ## Features